CryptoJoe33/CryptoJoe33/README.md

 ### 🔭 About Me

 📜 Currently studying as a software development student at the Southern Alberta Institute of Technology (SAIT).
-🧑🏻‍🔬 Knowledge in plethora of languages and tools such as:
+🧑🏻‍🔬 Knowledge in a plethora of languages and tools such as:
   - Java
   - React
   - PL/SQL (and SQL)